-The New TikTok 'Benadryl Challenge' Sent 3 Teens to the Hospital—Here's Why It's So Dangerous
+The New TikTok ‘Benadryl Challenge' is Being Blamed for a Teenage Girl’s Death—Here's Why It's So Dangerous

 TikTok challenges—and before the app, challenges done by teenagers in general—aren't anything new.
 Since the pandemic started, they've largely focused on learning dance moves or doing push-ups—but a new, more dangerous TikTok challenge has recently emerged: teenagers taking large amounts of Benadryl to "trip," also known as a "Benadryl challenge."

-In a new report published July 14 on the Cook Children’s Health Care System's Checkup Newsroom, doctors revealed that three teenagers were hospitalized in the Fort Worth, Texas hospital system in May after overdosing on diphenhydramine (aka Benadryl).
-All three told medical staff that they got the idea after watching videos on TikTok that said they could get high and hallucinate if they took a dozen or more Benadryl tablets.
+The girl's death follows a report of three Texas teens who were hospitalized in May after overdosing on the allergy medicine.
+In a report published July 14, doctors at Cook Children’s Health Care System in Fort Worth warned parents of the darker side of the social media platform.
+All three teens told medical staff they got the idea after watching videos on TikTok saying they could get high and hallucinate if they took a dozen or more Benadryl tablets.

 The hospital told the story of one patient, a 14-year-old named Rebekah, who overdosed on the drug after taking 14 Benadryl tablets in the middle of the night on Memorial Day.
 “It was scary.
 She had fractured sentences, hallucinations.
 Her resting heart rate was 199,” Katie, Rebekah's mother told Checkup.
 “We rushed her to the local ER and they decided to transport her to Cook Children’s.”